gruenewald-lab/CGsmiles/docs/source/syntax/basic_graph_description.rst

 String Encapsulation
 ^^^^^^^^^^^^^^^^^^^^
-For clarity and to define boundaries, CGSmiles strings are enclosed in curly braces.
+For clarity and to define boundaries, CGsmiles strings are enclosed in curly braces.

 .. code-block:: none